 Profile: Waste Management Inc (WM.N)

-The Company provides recycling brokerage services which involves managing the marketing of recyclable materials for third parties.
+The Company’s other services provided include recycling brokerage services, which involve managing the marketing of recyclable materials for third parties.
 The experience of its recycling operations in managing recyclable commodities for its own operations gives it the expertise needed to effectively manage volumes for third parties.
-Utilizing the resources and knowledge of its recycling operations’ service centers, it can assist customers in marketing and selling their recyclable commodities with little to no capital requirements.
+Utilizing the resources and knowledge of its recycling operations’ service centers, it can assist customers in marketing and selling their recyclable commodities with minimal capital requirements.
 It also provides electronics recycling.
-The Company recycles discarded computers, communications equipment, and other electronic equipment.
+It recycles discarded computers, communications equipment, and other electronic equipment.
 Services include the collection, sorting and disassembling of electronics in an effort to reuse or recycle all collected materials.
 In recent years, it has teamed with major electronics manufacturers to offer comprehensive take-back programs of their products to assist the general public in disposing of their old electronics in a convenient and environmentally safe manner.

 The Company continues to invest in businesses and technologies that are designed to offer services and solutions ancillary or supplementary to its current operations.
 These investments include joint ventures, acquisitions and partial ownership interests.
 The solutions and services include the collection of project waste, including construction debris and household or yard waste, through its Bagster program; the development, operation and marketing of plasma gasification facilities; operation of a landfill gas-to-liquid natural gas plant; solar powered trash compactors; and organic waste-to-fuel conversion technology.
-Part of its expansion of services includes offering portable self-storage services; fluorescent bulb and universal waste mail-back through its LampTracker program, and a sharps mail return program through which individuals can safely dispose of their used syringes and lancets using its MedWaste Tracker system.
-In addition, it has made investments that involve acquisition and development of interests in oil and gas producing properties.
-It rents portable restroom facilities to municipalities and commercial customers under the name Port-o-Let, the Company services, such facilities and it provides street and parking lot sweeping services.
+Part of its expansion of services includes offering portable self-storage services; fluorescent bulb and universal waste mail-back through its LampTracker program; and a sharps mail return program through which individuals can safely dispose of their used syringes and lancets using its MedWaste Tracker system.
+In addition, it has made investments that involve the acquisition and development of interests in oil and gas producing properties.
+The Company also rents portable restroom facilities to municipalities and commercial customers under the name Port-o-Let, it services such facilities and it provides street and parking lot sweeping services.

 Waste Management Inc